HRCC welcomes removal of DPP Kayuni

-The Human Rights Consultative Committee (HRCC) has welcomed the firing of Director of Public Prosecutions (DDP) Steven Kayuni and has pledged to support the newly appointed DPP Masauko Chamkakala.
+The Human Rights Consultative Committee (HRCC) has welcomed the firing of Director of Public Prosecutions (DPP) Steven Kayuni and has pledged to support the newly appointed DPP Masauko Chamkakala.

 The Chairperson of the organization Robert Mkwezalamba said in a press statement that the issue of firing Kayuni as a DPP was one of their demands they made in the press statement that was issued last week Friday.